Eccles Coliseum

 Eccles Coliseum is an 8,500-seat multi-purpose stadium in the western United States, on the campus of Southern Utah University in Cedar City, Utah.
-It is the home venue of the Southern Utah Thunderbirds football team of the United Athletic Conference and track and field teams of the Western Athletic Conference (WAC).
+It is the home venue of the Southern Utah Thunderbirds football team and track and field teams of the Big Sky Conference.

 The stadium also hosts the Utah Summer Games opening ceremonies and several events.
 Opened in 1967, its Hellas MatrixTurf playing field has a traditional north-south alignment at an elevation 5800 ft above sea level.
 The surface was natural grass until 2012.